rizumu/django-podcasting/docs/installation.rst

 Tagging
 -------

-If django-taggit is installed, tagging will be enabled:
+If django-taggit is installed, tagging will be enabled for Episodes and Shows:

 * django-taggit_: ``pip install django-taggit``